Railway Lines & Vines 5 Days - Shanklin Hotel

 Today is left free to allow for relaxing in the hotel or exploring the local area. /nDon't hesitate to enquire with the hotel reception regarding local attractions and travel options.

-Day 4 - Rosemary Vineyard, Ryde & Cowes
+Day 4 - Full Day - Rosemary Vineyard, Ryde & Cowes

 Rosemary Vineyard is the island’s largest vineyard./nA tour around the vineyard and working winery are included in your tour cost./nWatch the pressing, filtering and bottling process in action before sampling the end product!/nShop-lined Union Street slopes gently down to the beach and prom./nRoyal Victoria Arcade houses fashion boutiques, antique shops and a market in the old cellars./nExplore the harbour, theatre, putting greens, swimming pool and ice-skating arena./nA small, bustling and colourful town, centred around the sport and industry of yachting./nThe town is split in two by the River Medina, which is crossed by a floating bridge. /nCowes' pedestrianised High Street is a pleasant place to explore on foot and for shopping. /n